Aiven-Open/jdbc-connector-for-apache-kafka/docs/source/index.rst

 the target table to add columns.
 All columns added to the target table are set as nullable.

 Fields cannot be deleted upstream.
 Fields should be of Avro union type [null, <dataType>] with a default set.
 This allows the sink to either retrieve the default value or null.
-Effectively the sink would not be aware that field has been deleted as a value is always supplied to it.
+The sink is not be aware that the field has been deleted as a value is always supplied to it.

 .. warning::